germal/OpenCVB/README.md

 And what if all cameras had depth and an IMU?
 Making this assumption explains why only a few cameras from Intel, Microsoft, and others are currently supported.
+The data from each camera – color, depth, point cloud, and IMU data - is presented to all the algorithms in the same standardized format.
 More cameras with depth are expected to arrive and integration with OpenCVB is likely to follow.
-OpenCVB is an opportunity to exploit the new features of these cameras.
+OpenCVB is an opportunity to experiment with the features of these cameras and apply the same algorithm to all cameras.

 The algorithms are notably short, almost always less than a page of code, labelled reasonably well, easily searched and grouped and combined, while often providing links to online documentation and versions for other platforms.
 Many downloadable algorithms are encumbered by environmental considerations that can obscure the meaning or context of an algorithm.
-All the algorithms here contain just the algorithm and will work with each of the supported cameras.
+All the algorithms here contain just the algorithm without camera dependencies and will work with each of the supported cameras.
 Isolating the algorithm functionality enables easy adaptation to other environments or platforms.

 **Pre-Install Notes**